 In addition to these temporary side effects, some chemo drugs can permanently damage certain organs such as the heart or kidneys.
 The possible risks of these drugs are carefully balanced against their benefits, and the function of these organs is carefully monitored during treatment.
 If serious organ damage occurs, the drug that caused it is stopped and replaced with another.

 The way immunomodulating agents affect the immune system isn’t entirely clear.
-There are 3 immunomodulating agents used to treat multiple myeloma.
+Three immunomodulating agents are used to treat multiple myeloma.
 The first of these drugs to be developed, thalidomide, caused severe birth defects when taken during pregnancy.
-Because the other immunomodulating agents are related to thalidomide, there is concern that they would also cause birth defects.
-That is why all of these drugs can only be obtained through a special program run by the drug company that makes them.
+Because the other immunomodulating agents are related to thalidomide, there’s concern that they could also cause birth defects.
+That’s why all of these drugs can only be obtained through a special program run by the drug company that makes them.

 Pomalidomide (Pomalyst®) is also related to thalidomide and is used to treat multiple myeloma.
 Some common side effects include low red blood cell counts (anemia) and low white blood cell counts.
-The risk of nerve damage is not as severe as it is with the other immunomodulating drugs.
-It is also linked to an increased risk of blood clots.
+The risk of nerve damage is not as severe as it is with the other immunomodulating drugs, but it’s also linked to an increased risk of blood clots.

 Proteasome inhibitors work by stopping enzyme complexes (proteasomes) in cells from breaking down proteins important for keeping cell division under control.
 They appear to affect tumor cells more than normal cells, but they are not without side effects.

-Bortezomib (Velcade®) was the first of this type of drug to be approved, and it is often used to treat multiple myeloma.
-It may be especially helpful in treating patients with kidney problems from their myeloma.
-It is injected into a vein (IV) or under the skin, once or twice a week.
+Bortezomib (Velcade®) was the first of this type of drug to be approved, and it’s often used to treat multiple myeloma.
+It may be especially helpful in treating myeloma patients with kidney problems.
+It’s injected into a vein (IV) or under the skin, once or twice a week.

-Common side effects of this drug include nausea and vomiting, tiredness, diarrhea, constipation, decreased blood counts, fever, and decreased appetite.
-Blood counts most often affected include the platelet count (which can cause easier bruising and bleeding) and the white blood cell count (which can increase the risk of serious infection).
-Bortezomib can also cause nerve damage (peripheral neuropathy) which can lead to problems with numbness, tingling, or even pain in the hands and feet.
+Common side effects of this drug include nausea and vomiting, tiredness, diarrhea, constipation, fever, decreased appetite, and lowered blood counts.
+The platelet count (which can cause easier bruising and bleeding) and the white blood cell count (which can increase the risk of serious infection) are most often affected.
+Bortezomib can also cause nerve damage (peripheral neuropathy) that can lead to problems with numbness, tingling, or even pain in the hands and feet.
 Some patients develop shingles (herpes zoster) while taking this drug.
 To help prevent this, your doctor may have you take an anti-viral medicine (like acyclovir) while you take bortezomib.

-Carfilzomib (Kyprolis™) is a newer proteasome inhibitor that was recently approved to treat multiple myeloma in patients who have already been treated with bortezomib and an immunomodulating agent.
-It is given as an injection into a vein, often in a 4 week cycle.
+Carfilzomib (Kyprolis®) is a newer proteasome inhibitor that can be used to treat multiple myeloma in patients who have already been treated with bortezomib and an immunomodulating agent.
+It’s given as an injection into a vein, often in a 4 week cycle.
 To prevent problems like allergic reactions during the infusion, the steroid drug dexamethasone is often given before each dose in the first cycle.

 Common side effects include tiredness, nausea and vomiting, diarrhea, shortness of breath, fever, and low blood counts.
 The blood counts most often affected are the platelet count (which can cause easier bruising and bleeding) and the red blood cell count (which can lead to tiredness, shortness of breath, and being pale).
 People on this drug can also have more serious problems, such as pneumonia, heart problems, and kidney or liver failure.